sc-ventures/cloudbreak-documentation/docs/cb-profile.md

 cbd util add-default-user
 </pre>

-For more information about setting environment variables in Profile, refer to [Configure Profile Variables](#configure-profile-variables).
+For more information about setting environment variables in Profile, refer to [Configure Profile variables](#configure-profile-variables).

 ### Change SMTP parameters